Idealogic Group

 • Participation

-• Experiences that matter That's not the ending.
-That is what you are to be making all this time.
-It's your story.
+• Experiences that matter That is not an ending.
+That is what you should have been building all along.
+It is your story.
 Tell it well.

 Tags